-- When used correctly, condoms are effective at stopping both unwanted pregnancy and STI
+- When used correctly, condoms are effective at stopping both unwanted pregnancy and STI’s

-- When young men and young women are using condoms it’s a good idea to use a long acting contraception as well.
+- When using condoms, it’s a good idea to use a long acting contraception as well

 What if something goes wrong?

 Sometimes condoms can split or come off during sex if they have been used incorrectly.
-It is important to seek medical advice to discuss your options.
-If you are not using other contraceptives you may be at risk of pregnancy and you should get yourself tested for STI.
+It’s important to seek medical advice if this happens to discuss your options.
+If you’re not using other contraceptives, you may be at risk of pregnancy and you should get yourself tested for STI.

 If you have recently had unprotected sex, you may need emergency contraception.
-Seek advice straight away from your school nurse, GP or local sexual health clinic.
+Seek advice straight away from your pharmacy, GP or local sexual health clinic.

 Have a look at 7 Things to check before using a condom